Click Here To Schedule A Consultation

 Restylane Contour

 Restylane Contour is the latest injectable, FDA-approved in 2021, from the Restylane family of products.
-It is designed specifically for cheek augmentation in the mid-face and the replacement of volume loss in various areas of the face.
-Restylane Contour is designed with the newly created XpresHAn Technology™ which helps to maintain your natural expression.
+It is explicitly designed for cheek augmentation in the mid-face and the replacement of volume loss in various areas of the face.
+Restylane Contour is designed with the newly created XpresHAn Technology™, which helps to maintain your natural expression.

 Restylane Refyne and Restylane Defyne